No baking required; very boozy; very thick; very creamy. Yum.

 Melt a little chocolate in the microwave, then spoon dollops of it onto the cheesecake.
 Swirl with a skewer until a pretty pattern is formed.

-Refrigerate the cheesecake until firm, 4 hours and beyond.
+Refrigerate the cheesecake until firm, at least 4 hours.

 And ta-dah!